 - You can park for FREE with your disabled parking placard at parking meters.

-- All public pools built after 1991 in California must provide a lift for accessibility (hotels, apartment complexes, condo communities, public pools, etc.) See ADA Law file on Triumph’s Wristband Flash Drive for building code information.
+- In California, public pools built after 1991 must provide a lift for accessibility, including those at hotels, apartment complexes, condo communities, and other public facilities.
+See the ADA Law file in Triumph’s Resource Guide for building code details.

-- Check out the Live to Roll YouTube Channel and website for more awesome tips, tutorials, and vlogs on daily living by one of Triumph’s very own Ambassadors, Shawn Fluke. www.livetoroll.org
+- Check out the Live to Roll YouTube Channel and website for more awesome tips, tutorials, and vlogs on daily living by one of Triumph’s very own Ambassadors, Shawn Fluke. livetoroll.org

 Daily Care